nayala98/10-OOP-Challange-Team-Profile-Generator/README.md

 ## Questions
-If you have any questions please ask them to [nathaniel.ayala20@gmail.com](nathaniel.ayala20@gmail.com) Link to Githup to creators github [Link to Github](https://github.com/nayala98)
+If you have any questions please ask them to [nathaniel.ayala20@gmail.com](nathaniel.ayala20@gmail.com) Link to Githup to github repository [Link to Github](https://github.com/nayala98/10-OOP-Challange-Team-Profile-Generator)